 If your skin has a weak barrier, it will lose moisture easily and appear dry.
 Luckily, you can strengthen your skin’s outer barrier by eating foods that are rich in ceramides, like brown rice, wheat germ, and soybeans.

 If you don’t typically eat a lot of brown rice, you can take an oral ceramide supplement instead to restore your skin’s protective layer and lock in moisture.

 The Bottom Line

-Although certain foods have stronger skin-brightening effects than others, the important thing is that you eat a healthy diet.
-If you don’t like some of the foods on this list, you shouldn’t force yourself to eat them just because they’re good for your skin.
+Although certain foods have stronger skin-brightening effects than others, the significant thing is that you eat a healthy diet.
+If you don’t like some foods on this list, you shouldn’t force yourself to eat them just because they’re good for your skin.